Eb0nY-April14/wigalleria_v1/README.md

 f) As a Registered User who is logged in, I want to be able to log out of my account so that my account can be safe from unauthorised access.

+g) As a Registered User who is logged in, I want to be able to add product to my wishlist so that I can easily find them for purchase later.

+h) As a Registered User who is logged in, I want to be able to remove product from my wishlist so that I can free up space to add more products.

+i) As a Registered User who is logged in, I want to be able to view products in my wishlist so that I can be reminded of the product I want to buy later.

-g) As a Registered User, I want to be able to log in to my account so that I can access my personal account information.
+j) As a Registered User, I want to be able to log in to my account so that I can access my personal account information.

-h) As a Registered User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.
+k) As a Registered User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.

 ---